Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

 Additionally, melon and white cheese are very preferable as well.
 These go great with Turkish Raki.
 In average meyhane, you will have at least 20 choices of mezes.

-Most of the time I skip the main meal or fish and instead I order calamari as a side dish along with various kinds of mezes.
+Most of the time, I skip the main meal or fish and instead order calamari as a side dish and various kinds of mezes.
 Most meyhanes serve a fruit plate at the end of dinner.

 8) Visit the Church of St. Mary of Blachernae